-Just recently, The New York Times reported that Alpha Go defeated champion, Lee Se-dol, in a traditional Chinese game of Go.
+A few years ago, Alpha Go defeated the champion Lee Se-dol, in a traditional Chinese game of Go.
 Alpha Go is a system built by Google’s DeepMind, which aims to solve problems through algorithms.
 These algorithms are capable of learning based on raw experience or data.

 Alpha Go’s triumph brings back memories of world chess champion Garry Kasparov’s win over IBM’s Deep Blue in 1997.
 This new approach to programming raises various questions about what they intend to do.